timroster/multi-tenancy-documentation/documentation/automation/terraform/3-Provisionning A Kubernetes Based Infrastructure.md

 mx2.8x64       8       64GB     16Gbps          UBUNTU_18_64   virtual       100GB     0B                  mx2            vpc-gen2
 ```

-Put the desired flavor in the file.
+Put the desired flavor value in the file.

 For the OpenShift clusters the command is (https://cloud.ibm.com/docs/containers?topic=containers-clusters);